bespinian/blog/content/posts/blue-green-deployment-on-cloud-foundry.md

 Imagine you have one of your apps in production and want to `cf push` an update to it.
 If you do so, your app will experience a short downtime because CF needs to stop your old application and then power up the new one.
 During this short period of time, your users will be receiving `404`s when trying to access your application.
 Now, what if the new version of your app has an error in it and doesn't even start on Cloud Foundry?
 Your users will face an even longer downtime until you have found and fixed the bug.

 To prevent these inconveniences for your users, Cloud Foundry allows you to do a so called "Blue-Green Deployment".
 I won't go into the depths of this concept because you can read all about it in the [Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html).
-Generally, it allows you to have two instances of your application running at the same time while one is the old version and one is already the new version.
+Generally, it allows you to have two instances of your application running at the same time, while one is the old version and one is already the new version.
 Your users are then being load balanced between the two apps and, as soon as the new version is running correctly, the old one is shut down.

 Cloud Foundry doesn't provide this functionality out of the box.
 That's why I wrote a simple shell script to do this blue-green deployment for you.